 - I.B.
-It also was not arbitrary and capricious for FDA to conclude that youth access and marketing restrictions would be insufficient to reduce the risk of youth initiation of Petitioners' products given: (1) FDA's own experience with these types of restrictions; and (2) other real-world data showing that, with respect to flavored e-cigarettes, these restrictions are inherently inadequate to prevent youth usage of such products, given their intense appeal to young people. - I.C.
-Moreover, contrary to Petitioners' assertion, the Federal Food, Drug and Cosmetic Act ("FFDCA"), as amended by the Family Smoking Prevention and Tobacco Control Act, Pub.
+It also was not arbitrary and capricious for FDA to conclude that youth access and marketing restrictions would be insufficient to reduce the risk of youth initiation of Petitioner's products given: (1) FDA's own experience with these types of restrictions; and (2) other real-world data showing that, with respect to flavored e-cigarettes, these restrictions are inherently inadequate to prevent youth usage of such products, given their intense appeal to young people. - I.C.
+Moreover, contrary to Petitioner's assertion, the Federal Food, Drug and Cosmetic Act ("FFDCA"), as amended by the Family Smoking Prevention and Tobacco Control Act, Pub.
 L. 111-31, 123 Stat.
-1776 ("TCA"), makes FDA's authority to require post-market surveillance and review of Petitioners' products immaterial to FDA's determination of whether a product satisfies the statutory standard for a marketing order.
+1776 ("TCA"), makes FDA's authority to require post-market surveillance and review of Petitioner's products immaterial to FDA's determination of whether a product satisfies the statutory standard for a marketing order.
 Reliance on such authority would also be inadequate to protect the public health. - II.
-There is no merit to Petitioners' argument that FDA lacks the statutory authority to require strong evidence that Petitioners' flavored products confer a greater benefit in helping cigarette smokers stop smoking than tobacco-flavored products.
+There is no merit to Petitioner's argument that FDA lacks the statutory authority to require strong evidence that Petitioner's flavored products confer a greater benefit in helping cigarette smokers stop smoking than tobacco-flavored products.
 Such a requirement is at the core of the TCA's public health standard and does not improperly import the "safe and effective" standard for new drug approval under the FFDCA into premarket review of new tobacco products.

 - III.
-FDA was not required to use notice-and-comment rulemaking to require reliable evidence that Petitioners' flavored products confer a greater benefit than tobacco-flavored products in helping smokers stop smoking. - IV.
-Finally, Petitioners ask the Court to order FDA to allow their products to remain on the market while they conduct the studies necessary to demonstrate a public health benefit from their flavored products.
-Allowing Petitioners' highly-addictive flavored e-liquids to remain on the market for even one more day poses a significant risk to children with no countervailing public health benefit.
-Petitioners' requested relief, if granted, would harm public health.
+FDA was not required to use notice-and-comment rulemaking to require reliable evidence that Petitioner's flavored products confer a greater benefit than tobacco-flavored products in helping smokers stop smoking. - IV.
+Finally, after enjoying a lengthy period of time to market its products without the order required by statute, Petitioner now asks the Court to order FDA to allow its products to remain on the market for an additional period while it conducts the studies necessary to demonstrate a public health benefit from its flavored products.
+Allowing Petitioner's highly-addictive flavored e-liquids to remain on the market for even one more day poses a significant risk to children with no countervailing public health benefit.
+It also defies the TCA's requirement that a product may be marketed only after it has been shown to be appropriate for the protection of the public health.
+Petitioner's requested relief, if granted, would run counter to the TCA and harm public health.